 This study uses Temporal Convolutional Network (TCN) and Spatial Transformer Network (STN) to classify a benchmark Fake or Real dataset.
 Using MEL spectrogram as the input feature of the audio data.
 Being limited to the FoR dataset reduces the generalizability of the model, since it only consists of one sub-type of audio deepfake called text-to-speech.

-A Review of Modern Deepfake Detection Methods: Challenges and Future Directions
+A Review of Modern DeepFake Detection Methods: Challenges and Future Directions

 Zaynab Almutairi